daniel-ji/cse15l-lab-reports/lab2/lab2report.md

     assertArrayEquals(new int[]{5, 4, 3}, input1);
 }
 ```
+Note: the following code snippet is not a screenshot, but instead Markdown with syntax highlighting.

 > An input that doesn’t induce a failure, as a JUnit test and any associated code